status-im/nimbus-eth2/docs/the_nimbus_book/src/keys.md

 After importing keys, it's time to [restart the node](./connect-eth2.md) and check that the keys have been picked up by the beacon node.

 !!! info "All the keys"
-    You can read more about the different types of keys [here](https://blog.ethereum.org/2020/05/21/keys/) — the `deposit import` command will import the **signing key** only.
+    You can read more about the different types of keys [here](https://blog.ethereum.org/2020/05/21/keys/) — the `deposits import` command will import the **signing key** only.

 ## Command line